-Figure 3.
-Map of the hypothesised glacial context of the Vaiont landslide.
-Land over 1100 m elevation is shaded green with cross-hatching.
+Fig. 3 Map of the hypothesised glacial context of the Vaiont landslide.
+Land over 1100 m elevation is indicated by cross-hatching.
 Locations of towns and villages are indicated by the positions of their names.
-The residual Vaiont lake impounded by the landslide is the dark blue shape in the centre.
-The pale blue arrows indicate the key glaciers.
+The small shaded feature in the centre is the residual Vaiont lake impounded by the landslide.
+The grey arrows indicate the key glaciers

-Furthermore, we consider it highly likely that the Vaiont valley was enlarged by the Piave valley glacier overflowing the ridge to a depth of around 200 m and pushing round the northern slope of Mt Toc (Fig. 3), as indicated by Pasuto (2017) who described recently exposed rock striations above Casso village that demonstrate such ice movement.
-The morphology of the northern slope of Mt Toc would therefore result from the geometry and mechanics of this glacier movement, with erosion of the upper slopes being strongly determined by the bedding, although some mass movements undoubtedly occurred.
-Indeed, several earlier publications describe moraine deposits on slopes above the inner gorge (Kiersch 1964), 500 m east of the Pian della Pozza (Müller 1964), and Semenza (1965, p.G28 in Hendron and Patton 1985) noted that 'The presence of morainic deposits remains problematic'.
-Hendron and Patton (1986) suggested that some of the surface depressions on the north slope of Mt Toc, particularly the large elongated feature at the upslope side of the Pian della Pozza, may have been glacially scoured.
+Mt.
+Toc (Fig. 3), as indicated by Pasuto (2017) who described recently exposed rock striations above Casso village that demonstrate such ice movement.
+The morphology of the northern slope of Mt.
+Toc would therefore result from the geometry and mechanics of this glacier movement, with erosion of the upper slopes being strongly determined by the bedding, although some mass movements undoubtedly occurred.
+Indeed, several earlier publications describe moraine deposits on slopes above the inner gorge (Kiersch 1964), 500 m east of the Pian della Pozza (Müller 1964), and Semenza (1965), p.G28 in Hendron and Patton (1985) noted that 'The presence of morainic deposits remains problematic'.
+Hendron and Patton (1986) suggested that some of the surface depressions on the north slope of Mt.
+Toc, particularly the large elongated feature at the upslope side of the Pian della Pozza, may have been glacially scoured.
 If the surface of the ice was at around 1100 m elevation (or possibly somewhat higher this far north) then it seems likely that the thick sediments found by Semenza (2001, 2010) in 1960 along the western branch of the Massalezza stream above the west side of the landslide at around 1000 m elevation probably comprised a lateral moraine.
 The 'partly cemented breccia' described by Hendron and Patton (1986) from an infilled pre-1960 tension crack, which they suggest could be less than 2000 years old, may therefore derive from this moraine sediment.